6 ‘Necessities’ Millennials Are Spending Money on That Hurt Their Finances

 Travel

 More than one-fifth of millennials (21%) deem travel a necessity, moving it from its more traditional nonessential category.
-The generation is much more focused on experiences than their predecessors.
+As seen in the other categories deemed essential by millennials, this generation is much more focused on experiences than their predecessors.
 According to TLC Worldwide, research indicates that millennials are driving the experience economy, with 75% stating that they prioritize spending on experiences over material goods.

 Today's Top Offers